The New Community Involvement form printable version:

 Effective September 1, 1999, and starting again on September 6, 2022, every student who begins secondary school in Ontario is required to complete 40 hours of community involvement in order to receive a diploma.
 Students can begin collecting their hours in the summer following Grade 8 graduation.
+All 40 hours must be completed by the end of Grade 12.

 The purpose of this requirement is to encourage students to understand the various roles they can play in their community and to help develop a greater sense of civic responsibility and belonging within the community.